All Episodes

 And eventually I ended up with no teeth when I fell off a roof three stories.

-I, you know, had half the teeth of my head busted up, along with my arm that was dislocated and broken.
+I had half the teeth of my head busted up, along with my arm that was dislocated and broken.

 By the way, what's your take on Kaepernick?

-I mean, I guess he can insult America and we're free to insult him.
+I mean, I guess he can insult America, and we're free to insult him.

-I mean, the people are burning his jerseys.
+I mean, people are burning his jerseys.

 You know what this guy is?